RakhithJK/dbeaver-dbeaver-wiki/Task-Scheduler.md

 ![](images/ug/tools/task-schedule-macos-permissions.png)

 Click 'Yes' to proceed.
-The reason for that prompt is that the `cron` settings (crontabs) are considered to be system settings by macOS, and DBeaver will not be able to change them without permission.
+The reason for that prompt is that the `cron` settings (crontabs) are considered to be system settings by macOS, and DBeaver will not be able to change them without your permission.

 After that, if everything is configured correctly you will see the confirmation message.
 Just like in Windows, you can change the scheduler settings at any moment by choosing the